EsdrasChaves/simple-compiler/README.md

 A compiler that compiles Pascal into WebAssembly written in Ocaml.

-This project was built for the Compiler Construction Course
+This project was built for the Compiler Construction course